Zero Screen Time Required

 Dad of Eli, age 8

-She ate a piece of tomato.
-On purpose.
-Voluntarily.
-I have been a parent for six years and this has never once happened.
-I texted my mum about it.
+She ate a piece of tomato voluntarily!
+I've been a parent for six years and this has never happened.
+I'm telling every parent I know.

 Sophie T.